jazzband/django-debug-toolbar/README.rst

 The Django Debug Toolbar was originally created by Rob Hudson <rob@cogit8.org>
 in August 2008 and was further developed by many contributors_.

-**There's no active maintainer at this time.
-You're welcome to file issues and pull requests but you may receive no answer until a new maintainer steps up.**

 .. _contributors: https://github.com/django-debug-toolbar/django-debug-toolbar/graphs/contributors